Eyüpsultan: Eyüp during the Industrial Revolution

 During the 17th and 18th centuries, Istanbul grew as the fringes of the Ottoman Empire became unsettled and refugees from Turkish communities in the Balkans and the Caucasus came to the city.
 During this period the Eyüp area transitioned into a main settlement area, this made it lose some of its spiritual air as factories were built along the Golden Horn.
 The first of these was the Feshane, the factory beside the Golden Horn where fezzes were manufactured for the Ottoman armies.
 The Feshane today is an exhibition center owned by the Istanbul Metropolitan Municipality.

+During the WWI, the area was affected by the British bombing of İstanbul.

 In the meantime, industry, the growing population, and the continuing flow of pilgrims encouraged the growth of the shopping district around and behind the mosque.
 The streets behind had fish and dairy markets, shops, cafes and bars for residents of the area, while the courtyard of the mosque itself had people selling scriptures and prayer beads to visitors.

 From the mid-20th century onward, the area took on a more "working class" feel as wealthier residents of Istanbul preferred to buy housing on the Asian side of the city or along the Bosphorus, since the Golden Horn was becoming increasingly polluted and unpleasant due to industrial development.
 The industrial zone expanded as major roads were built through the Eyüp area.
 The market gardens and flower fields of Alibeyköy disappeared.